 History of Rocky Springs Park

-Church organizations, businesses, private families, and individuals flocked here to enjoy the summer months – holding camp meetings, picnics, dances in pavilions – and to the bathing area by the river.
+Church organizations, businesses, families, and individuals flocked here to enjoy the summer months – holding camp meetings, picnics, dances in pavilions – and to the bathing area by the river.
 Amusement rides, concessions, a ballroom, and a theatre drew as many as 10,000 people on a weekend.

 Continue your tour—